hyperledger-archives/grid-rfcs/text/0000-grid-identity.md

 The <org_name>::Admin role has some special-case logic around it to avoid several critical issues:
   - The Admin role can never be updated or deleted.
-This is the simplest way to ensure that we don't remove the ability to execute Grid Identity functionality for an organization.
+This is the simplest way to ensure that we don't remove the ability to execute Grid Pike functionality for an organization.
   - The Admin role can only be added or removed from another agent with the Admin role.
 This way we can never remove the last admin.